Zār: Tumbura

 The traditional tumbura divination method is called 'alaq.
-It determines if one is possessed, which khayt or khayts are responsible, and specific steps to follow.
+It determines whether one is possessed, which khayt or khayts are responsible, and specific steps to follow.
 It has fallen out of favor as of the 1980s, as it costs more than other methods.
 To have it done, the patient brings the shaykha a piece of dirty cloth they've worn, 2 ratls of sugar, 1 ratl of sugar (actual amounts vary), a bottle of Bint al-Sudan perfume, and a 2 PT coin.
 The coin is usually provided by the shaykha in actuality, as it hasn't been used as currency in decades.
 Some may also need to bring cigarettes and matches.
 The perception is all these items are wrapped in the cloth and sprayed with perfume, but in reality the shaykha usually puts in the coin, a few dates or sweets, a few beans, and a teaspoon of sugar.
 The other items brought are used mundanely, and the bundle is put under her pillow for 3 or 7 days.
 The khayt or khayts appear in her dreams and confess to being responsible.
 It asks for the traditional ceremonies, initiation of the patient, and sometimes additional items like clothes and jewelry.
 These items are not used outside ceremonies, and may be loaned out by the shaykha for patient use.
 The patient may appear in the dream themself.
 Another divination method that has fallen out of use involved the shaykha rubbing her thumb into the patient's palm or forehead, then trying to see if she could smell the khayt's incense.
 If nothing resulted, 'alaq would proceed.

 Instead of 'alaq, today many opt for exposing the patient to different kinds of incense in a ceremony called fatah al-'ilba.
 This is a method used by many other variants of zār, including bori.
 Ideally this happens the same day as kāshif.
-Every shaykha is possessed by multiple khayt, of which one is dominant.
+Every shaykha is possessed by multiple khayt, of which one dominates.
 This one aids her in the work of diagnosis.
 The day she does kāshif on is determined by this dominant spirit- for example, Banda's shaykhas do it on Saturday.
 On this day, patients and guests come to her home, talk, and are served coffee and drinks before the proceedings.
 The khayt talks through the shaykha to the patient, and discussion occurs to determine the cause of illness.
 This is a more directly collaborative form of divination than 'alaq is.